Creating and managing blogs

 Configuring the blog posts list block works a lot like the jobs list block.

-When the user navigates to a blog post using this template, the image block will either display the default image, or if selected, the blog post’s image.
+When the user navigates to a blog post using this template, the image block will either display the default image or, if selected, the blog post’s image.
 This can be configured as follows:

-1. From the side menu, under Content click Web Pages.
+1. From the side menu, under Content, click Web Pages.

 2. Click the Careers Website tab.